-- 1. Align the POWER/Function Switch with PLAY.
+- 1. Slide the Function Switch to PLAY.

 - 2. Press MENU.

 - 3. Select "Delete" → "Select".

 - 4. Select the image you want to delete.

-- · Protected images are not displayed. - Note that the first time you display an image its fi icon is turned on. - 5.
-Press [▼] or [▲] to toggle the  mark of the selected image on and off. - If you want to delete more than one image, repeat steps 4 and 5.
+- · Protected images are not displayed. - Selected images are indicated by - Note that the first time you display an image its fi icon is turned on. - Repeat step 4 to select other images if you want.

-- After all the images you want to delete are selected, press SET to delete them. - Deleting a panorama deletes all of the images that make it up as well.
+- After all the images you want to delete are selected, press DISP to delete them. - Select "Yes" to delete the contents of the folder, or "No" to abort the delete operation without deleting anything. - Deleting a panorama deletes all of the images that make it up as well.